 Halloween here yesterday was an uneventful affair: neither the commercialised side of this festival - with all its spook, blood and gore - nor trick-or-treat'ers found their way up to our remote location!

 Halloween, Samhain (ancient Pagan Celtic festival meaning “Summer’s end” in Gaelic), Nos Galan Gaeaf and Calan Gaeaf (Welsh for “the first of Winter” interestingly) and the Christian All Hallows Eve and All Saints Day celebrations all intertwine at this time of year.
-Traditionally now is the time when the harvest is in and our pantries - and freezers! - are filling up; we remember our dead and …
+Traditionally now is the time when the harvest is in and our pantries - and freezers! - are filling up; we remember our dead …